Fernthedev/beatsaber-quest-porting-guide/README.md

   }
 }
 ```
-Then you'd call it as `MonoBehaviour.StartCoroutine(coroutine());`
+Then you'd call it as `monoBehaviour.StartCoroutine(coroutine());`
 This is a simple way to track time without having to measure it in every Update call yourself.
 We can also do this in C++, thanks to the wonderful work of `custom-types` with similar but different syntax.
+The following is a direct port of the C# coroutine from above, notice how it is very similar:
 ```cpp
 #include "System/Collections/IEnumerator.hpp"
 #include "custom-types/shared/coroutine.hpp"